|There Is a Problem With the Condition of My Apartment||

 If you think that the problem is serious enough, contact the state building inspector.

-No. Your landlord cannot evict you for complaining to the state building inspector.
-It is against the law for your landlord to evict you for seeking repairs of problems that violate the building code.
+No. It is against the law for your landlord to evict you for seeking repairs of problems that violate the building code.
 If your landlord tries to evict you within a year of your complaint, you will have a defense against the eviction.
 If you get court papers for an eviction case, you should contact a lawyer immediately.

-For tenants living in most types of apartment buildings, you can have a professional contractor repair violations of the local building code, and deduct the cost from your rent.
+For tenants living in most types of apartment buildings, you can have a professional contractor repair violations of the local building code, and take out the cost from your rent.
 This is called “repair and deduct.”
-To do so, you must:

 You do not have the right to use “repair and deduct” if you live in one of the following types of buildings: